Federal headship

-Federal headship refers to the representation of a group united under a federation or covenant.
-For example, a country's president may be seen as the federal head of their nation, representing and speaking on its behalf before the rest of the world.
-Related to the created order, the concept of headship is taught in Christian theology, with respect to God, Jesus, man and woman.
-It has historically been externally reflected through the Christian practice of headcovering.
+Federal headship, also known as spiritual headship or simply headship refers to a concept taught in Christian theology, with respect to God, Jesus, man, and woman.

 In Christianity

 In Christianity, this concept has been used to explain the concepts of the covenants found in the Bible.
 In particular, it has been applied to passages such as Romans 5:12-21, explaining the relation of all humanity with Adam, as well as the relation of redeemed humanity with Jesus Christ, who is called the last Adam.
 According to this understanding, as humanity's federal head Adam brought the entire human race into sin, misery, and death due to his disobedience.
 Christ, in his perfect obedience to God the Father, earned eternal life and blessedness for all his people.